picamator/SteganographyKit/README.md

 SteganographyKit has implemented it for png image [4] as a coverText and text with ASCII characters [5] as a secretText.

 In general encode LSB can be described by those steps:
-1. Validation such as:
-  * check is it coverText exist and has right to read?
-  * check is it stegoText has permission to write into setting folder?
-  * check is it enough room in coverText to keep secretText?

-2. Convert secretText to binary string
+1. Convert secretText to binary string

-3. Add to secretText end text mark (it is used for decode algorithm)
+2. Add to secretText end text mark (it is used for decode algorithm)

 3. Change last bit of each RGB cannel for first pixel of coverText